 Section 162(m) of the Internal Revenue Code limits publicly-held companies, such as McCormick, to an annual deduction for Federal income tax purposes of \$1 million for compensation paid to their chief executive officer, chief financial officer, or any one of the three other most highly compensated officers.
 However, before the effective date of the 2017 tax reform legislation, this limitation applied only to compensation paid to the chief executive officer and any one of the three other most highly compensated officers other than the chief financial officer; in addition, performance-based compensation was excluded from this limitation, subject to the satisfaction of certain conditions.
 The 2013 Plan was designed to permit the Compensation Committee to grant awards that qualified as performance-based for purposes of satisfying the conditions of Section 162(m).
 Effective for taxable years beginning after December 31, 2017, which are not materially modified or renewed after such date, the 2017 tax reform legislation eliminated the performance-based compensation exclusion from Section 162(m), meaning that no future awards can qualify for the exception.
 However, awards made under written binding contracts in effect on November 2, 2017, can still qualify as deductible performance-based compensation.
 The Committee intends to administer the plan so as to preserve the deductibility of these awards.
-No amendment will modify the 2013 Plan in any material respect with respect to existing awards that are still eligible to qualify as performance-based compensation, and none of the shares that will be added to the shares reserved for issuance under the 2013 Plan if this Proposal 4 is approved by our stockholders will be eligible to satisfy awards made before the date of such approval.
-However, due to uncertainties as to the application and interpretation of Section 162(m) as amended by the tax reform legislation, no assurances can be given that awards granted under the 2013 Plan that had been intended to qualify as performanc
+No amendment will modify the 2013 Plan in any material respect with respect to existing awards that are still eligible to qualify as performance-based by our stockholders will be eligible to satisfy awards made before the date of such approval.
+However, due to uncertainties as to the application and interpretation of Section 162(m) as amended by the tax reform legislation, no assurances can be given that awards granted under the 2013 Plan that had been intended to qualify as performance-based compensation and interpretation of Section 162(m) as amended by the tax reform legislation, no assurances can be given that awards gran